GoogleCloudPlatform/dataflux-pytorch/demo/llama/README.md

 ### Run the pre-training script

-The training code leverages the GCS connector for Pytorch library to list and download files quickly and easily from your GCS bucket:
+Changes have been made to `lit-llama`'s training code at appropriate places to leverage GCS connector for Pytorch to quickly and efficiently perform data listing, data loading, and checkopint saving.

+A custom Fully Sharded Data Parallel (FSDP) strategy that inherits the `lightning.fabric.strategies.FSDPStrategy` (see `strategies.py`) has been implemented to save model checkpoints using `dataflux_pytorch.lightning.DatafluxLightningCheckpoint`.

 ```
 # pretrain.py; to list all the files in the dataset.